tsitle/java_critical_path_method_demo_app/docs/csv_files.md

 - `StartedAtUTC`: Optional start date (and time) of the **Task** in the UTC time zone.
 E.g. `2026-03-20T13:52:00Z`, `2026-03-20 13:52:00` or `2026-03-20`
 - `FinishedAtUTC`: Optional finish date (and time) of the **Task** in the UTC time zone

+The date/times are expected to be in the UTC time zone and will automatically be converted to the local time zone.

 **Example file**:

 ``` csv